maximkiesel1/Stock_Market_Prediction/README.md

 # Introduction

-In this repository, I will create a machine learning algorithm to predict the stock price (Adjusted Close) and make a trading recommendation for the user.
+In this repository, I will create a machine learning algorithm to predict the stock price (`Adjusted Close`) and make a trading recommendation for the user.

-The LSTM (Long Short-Term Memory) algorithm will be used.
+The `LSTM` (Long Short-Term Memory) algorithm will be used.
 This is a popular algorithm for stock prediction.

 The goal is to create an algorithm that can predict stock prices with a tolerance of `± 5%`.
 I also want to show how the different stock categories affect the accuracy of the algorithm.

 The following stock categories will be analyzed
-- Blue chip stocks: Blue chip stocks are stocks of large, established companies with stable financial performance and low risk.
+- *Blue chip stocks*: Blue chip stocks are stocks of large, established companies with stable financial performance and low risk.
    - BMW (`BMW.DE`)

-- Growth stocks: Growth stocks are stocks of companies with high potential for future growth.
+- *Growth stocks*: Growth stocks are stocks of companies with high potential for future growth.
 These stocks often carry higher risks, but also offer higher potential returns.
     - Tesla, Inc. (`TSLA`)
     - Bitcoin (`BTC-USD`)

-- Dividend stocks: Dividend stocks are stocks of companies that pay regular dividends to their shareholders.
+- *Dividend stocks*: Dividend stocks are stocks of companies that pay regular dividends to their shareholders.
 These stocks are often less risky and provide a regular source of income.
     - Johnson & Johnson (`JNJ`)

-- Small-cap stocks: Small-cap stocks are stocks of small companies with higher risk and higher potential for growth and return.
+- *Small-cap stock*s: Small-cap stocks are stocks of small companies with higher risk and higher potential for growth and return.
     - Etsy, Inc (`ETSY`)

 # Technical Concepts

 This project involves the following technical concepts:

-- Used API: The Yahoo Finance API was used to collect historical stock prices data.
+- *Used API*: The Yahoo Finance API was used to collect historical stock prices data.
    - Using always the last three years to the present date for the training.

-- Predicting Stock Prices: The aim of the project is to predict the Adjusted Close stock price for `7`, `14`, and `28` days in the future.
+- *Predicting Stock Prices*: The aim of the project is to predict the Adjusted Close stock price for `7`, `14`, and `28` days in the future.
    - Allowing `3` Stocks for prediction, because of the long training duration
    - `20` random iteration with different hyperparameter:
       - Hyperparameters: `params = {